 - Like all Medicare health plans, we cover everything that Original Medicare covers.
-(If you want to know more about the coverage and costs of Original Medicare, look in your Medicare & You 2023 handbook.
-View it online at www.medicare.gov or ask for a copy by calling 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
-TTY users should call 1-877-486-2048.) - For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you.
-However, if you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment will apply for the care received for the existing medical condition. - If Medicare adds coverage for any new services during 2023, either Medicare or our plan will cover those services. - If you are within our plan's 3-month period of deemed continued eligibility, we will continue to provide all appropriate Medicare Advantage plan Medicare covered benefits.
-However, during this period, we will not pay the Medicare premiums or cost sharing for which the state would otherwise be liable. - Medicare approved Peoples Health Secure Complete (HMO-POS D-SNP) to provide these benefits and/or lower copayments/coinsurance as part of the Value-Based Insurance Design program.
+For some of these benefits, you pay more in our plan than you would in Original Medicare.
+For others, you pay less.
+(If you want to know more about the coverage and costs of Original Medicare, look in your Medicare & You 2024 handbook.
+View it online at medicare.gov or ask for a copy by calling 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
+TTY users should call 1-877-486-2048.) - For all Preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you.
+However, if you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment will apply for the care received for the existing medical condition. - If Medicare adds coverage for any new services during 2024, either Medicare or our plan will cover those services. - Medicare approved Peoples Health Choices 65 (HMO-POS) to provide these benefits as part of the Value-Based Insurance Design program.
 This program lets Medicare try new ways to improve Medicare Advantage plans.